andreasbalevik/hugo-fjordapartments.com/content/aktiviteter/_index.en.md

 # CONTENT
 title: Activities in Balestrand
-description: From fjord cruises and mountain hikes to local culture and food — Balestrand has something for everyone.
+description: Fjord cruises, mountain hikes, local food and culture — here is what we recommend in Balestrand.
-intro: The first tourist came to Balestrand more than a 100 years ago, drawn to majestic mountains and deep fjords.
-The small village has since become an attractive destination worldwide.
-Below we have listed some of the activities in Balestrand we think you should try.
+intro: The first tourist came to Balestrand more than 100 years ago, drawn to the mountains and deep fjords.
+Here are activities in the area we recommend.

 activeties:
 - title: Heit.
 Balestrand Sauna